finder-ui/bijective_base6_calc/README.md

 ## ✨ Features

 - **Live Conversion Explorer**: Instantly see any decimal number represented in Decimal, Binary, Hexadecimal, and Bijective Base-6.
-- **All-in-One Calculator**: Enter two bijective numbers and get the results for Addition, Subtraction, Multiplication, and Division at once.
-- **Pros & Cons Analysis**: A dedicated tab that clearly explains the advantages and disadvantages of using a bijective system.
-- **In-Depth Learning**: Detailed explanations of the conversion algorithm, its connection to formal language theory, and its geometric interpretation as an infinite tree.
+- **Bijective Calculator**: Perform addition, subtraction, multiplication, and division directly with bijective base-6 numbers.
+- **Educational Content**: A dedicated "Study" tab tailored for engineers, explaining the practical pros and cons and teaching the algorithms for manual calculation.
 - **Configurable Practice Mode**: Test your skills with math or conversion problems across Easy, Medium, and Hard difficulty levels.
-- **Full Internationalization**: Core support for English and Russian, with a cross-browser compatible flag selector.
+- **Reference Tables**: View pre-calculated 24x24 Addition and Multiplication tables to easily see patterns.
-- **Polished UI**: A clean, responsive "Nord" theme that's easy on the eyes, with subtle animations for a better user experience.
+- **Polished UI**: A clean, responsive, dual-theme interface that's easy on the eyes.

 ---